madyourself/heroku-buildpack-nginx/readme.md

 ### Language/App Server Agnostic

 Nginx-buildpack provides a command named `bin/start-nginx` this command takes another command as an argument.
-You must pass your app server's startup command to `start-nginx`.
+You may pass your app server's startup command to `start-nginx`.

 For example, to get NGINX and Unicorn up and running: